STATE DEPARTMENT OF EDUCATION

 2301 Argonne Drive, Baltimore, MD 21218 - 1696

 In 1929, the Division of Rehabilitation Services began as the Division of Vocational Rehabilitation.
 In 1992, it received its present name (Chapter 42, Acts of 1992).
-Formerly under the Office of State Superintendent of Schools, the Division transferred to Finance and Administration in July 2013 and to School Effectiveness in July 2018.
+Formerly under the Office of State Superintendent of Schools, the Division transferred to Finance and Administration in July 2013 and to School Effectiveness (now Accountability) in July 2018.

 The Division of Rehabilitation Services helps enable persons with physical or mental disabilities to live and work independently (Code Education Article, sec.
 21-301 through 21-309).
 Through five regional offices and twenty-two local offices, the Division provides medical and vocational evaluation, counseling and guidance, and training in vocations and independent-living skills.
 These offices give reader and interpreter services, physical and mental restoration, and rehabilitation engineering.
 They help persons with disabilities find and keep jobs.
 Through supported employment, the offices monitor clients' job performance and provide on-the-job training and coaching.
 They also assist former clients, as needed, who are employed.